 Here are a few of the pros:

-1. Work in a Field you are Passionate About
+1. Work in a Field You Are Passionate About

 The main pro to teaching yoga is doing something you are passionate about.
 You’ll be spending your time doing something you love and by teaching, you will help others fall in love with yoga as well, which is extremely fulfilling.
+Honestly, this has been the most important pro for me.

 2. Create the Job You Want